Jupiter (god): Terminus

 Juventas and Terminus were the gods who, according to legend, refused to leave their sites on the Capitol when the construction of the temple of Jupiter was undertaken.
 Therefore, they had to be reserved a sacellum within the new temple.
 Their stubbornness was considered a good omen; it would guarantee youth, stability and safety to Rome on its site.
 This legend is generally thought by scholars to indicate their strict connection with Jupiter.
 An inscription found near Ravenna reads Iuppiter Ter., indicating that Terminus is an aspect of Jupiter.

 Terminus is the god of boundaries (public and private), as he is portrayed in literature.
 The religious value of the boundary marker is documented by Plutarch, who ascribes to king Numa the construction of temples to Fides and Terminus and the delimitation of Roman territory.
-Ovid gives a vivid description of the rural rite at a boundary of fields of neighbouring peasants on February 23 (the day of the Terminalia.
+Ovid gives a vivid description of the rural rite at a boundary of fields of neighbouring peasants on 23 February (the day of the Terminalia.
 On that day, Roman pontiffs and magistrates held a ceremony at the sixth mile of the Via Laurentina (ancient border of the Roman ager, which maintained a religious value).
 This festival, however, marked the end of the year and was linked to time more directly than to space (as attested by Augustine's apologia on the role of Janus with respect to endings).
 Dario Sabbatucci has emphasised the temporal affiliation of Terminus, a reminder of which is found in the rite of the regifugium.

-G. Dumézil, on the other hand, views the function of this god as associated with the legalistic aspect of the sovereign function of Jupiter.
+Dumézil, on the other hand, views the function of this god as associated with the legalistic aspect of the sovereign function of Jupiter.
 Terminus would be the counterpart of the minor Vedic god Bagha, who oversees the just and fair division of goods among citizens.